jonathan-bower/DataScienceResources/README.md

 * [Cross-Validation](http://robjhyndman.com/hyndsight/crossvalidation/) - Critical concept to evaluate the performance of your models.
   * [K-fold & Grid Search in Scikitlearn](http://randomforests.wordpress.com/2014/02/02/basics-of-k-fold-cross-validation-and-gridsearchcv-in-scikit-learn/) - Demo on how to implement kfold cross validation and grid-search using scikit-learn.
   * [Scikit-learn Cross Validation doc](http://scikit-learn.org/stable/modules/cross_validation.html) - Self explanatory title.
+  * [Cross Validation - how to select your final Kaggle Model](http://www.chioka.in/how-to-select-your-final-models-in-a-kaggle-competitio/) - Importance of cross-validation described specifically in how it effects Kaggle competition scores.

 ####Feature Engineering
 A critical element of Data Science to improve your performance but minimally talked about.